cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-change-site-settings.md

 file_attachment_path:
 ---

-This guide demonstrates how to edit an existing site page (such as the home page) for the CPL Maker Lab website using the CloudCannon admin interface.
+This guide demonstrates how to edit site settings (Navigation, Footer, Logo and Header Images) for the CPL Maker Lab website using the CloudCannon admin interface.

 ### Step 1